pingcap/docs-tidb-operator/en/get-started.md

 After all Pods have been restarted, you can see that the version number of the cluster has changed.

 Note that you need to reset any port forwarding you set up in a previous step, because the pods they forwarded to have been destroyed and recreated.
-If the `kubectl port-forward` process is still running in your shell, end it before forwarding the port again.

 {{< copyable "shell-regular" >}}

 ```
-kubectl port-forward -n tidb-cluster svc/basic-tidb 4000 > pf4000.out &
+kubectl port-forward -n tidb-cluster svc/basic-tidb 24000:4000 > pf24000.out &
 ```

+If the port `24000` is already occupied, you can replace it with an available port.

 ### Check the TiDB cluster version

 {{< copyable "shell-regular" >}}

 ```
-mysql --comments -h 127.0.0.1 -P 4000 -u root -e 'select tidb_version()\G'
+mysql --comments -h 127.0.0.1 -P 24000 -u root -e 'select tidb_version()\G'
 ```

 <details>